xentek/t_bird/README.md

 ## Why?

-I became frustrated by the very coupled design of the leading ruby upload libraries and wanted something that was a more modular (to allow for flexibility), wasn't glued to a `model`, and fulfilled my most common use case out of the box:
+I became frustrated by the very coupled design of the leading ruby upload libraries and wanted something that was more modular (to allow for flexibility), wasn't glued to a `Model` (or any other class), and fulfilled my most common use case out of the box:

  - Upload an image, posted from a multi-part form,
  - process the file into 1 or more versions (resize, crop, etc),
- - and stream the files to s3 for storage without keeping anything on the local filesystem.
+ - and stream the files to S3 for storage without keeping anything on the local filesystem.

 ## Usage